And the KYD People’s Choice award?

 And I also remember reading what I guess now was sort of soft porn paperbacks, which I found in a house of a family from our church that I was babysitting for.
 And I don’t mention that they were a church family to make a point about hypocrisy—on the contrary, I think that experience helped me understand (although I wouldn’t have articulated that at the time) that ordinary, good people (which they most certainly were) liked dirty books and movies.

 I mean, you just simply couldn’t be a kid in the 70s and not be aware of sex as part of mainstream entertainment.
 Alvin Purple was released when I was 9 years old, and I was certainly aware of it.
 Number 96 had started on TV even earlier—1972, when I was 8, and while I was certainly never allowed to watch it (my parents’ liberal ideals didn’t extend quite that far), I saw the ads and read about it in TV Times.
-And anyway, Tianne Roberts was allowed to watch it and she used to hold court and tell those of us whose parents were less cool what had happened in the previous night’s episode.
+And anyway, my friend Tianne was allowed to watch it and she used to hold court and tell those of us whose parents were less cool what had happened in the previous night’s episode.

 Hell, even earlier than that, I vividly recall an episode of Days of Our Lives where Bill and Laura kissed, and she was only wearing a towel, and the camera scanned down her body as the towel fell and the scene ended on it collapsed around her bare, flexing feet.